 While anyone who operates a vehicle without adequate rest can be a drowsy driver, commercial truck drivers appear to be particularly susceptible to this behavior.
 It could be due to the many hours they spend on the road.
 If you were injured in a crash caused by a commercial driver who you believe was drowsy or dozing off at the time of the accident, contact our Indianapolis truck accident lawyer today.

 Also known as white line fever, highway hypnosis is a phenomenon that’s common among truck drivers and other people who spend a lot of time on the road.
 Watching the road for long periods of time can put truckers in a dazed, trance-like state where the body still performs all the functions of driving, but the mind is elsewhere.
 In this condition, the driver is technically awake, but his brain activity more closely resembles that of someone who is asleep.

 Some truckers may wonder: if their bodies are still capable of driving why it matters if they’re a little “zoned out?”
 The answer is simple.
-The mind works much slower in this trance-like state, which makes for reduced reaction times.
+The mind works much slower in this trance-like state, which can cause reduced reaction times.
 The weight of large commercial vehicles means operators require greater stopping distance and other special handling, so it’s important for them to be able to react to traffic issues, road hazards, or adverse weather conditions as quickly as possible.